This Thermomix Chocolate Mousse is rich, creamy and decadent. Top it with whipped cream and chocolate shavings for the perfect dinner party dessert.

 - 3 eggs separated

-- 1 tbsp Cointreau or Grand Marnier optional
+- 1 tablespoon Cointreau or Grand Marnier optional

 - Add sugar to the Thermomix bowl.
 Mill for 10 seconds / speed 9. set aside.